l7mp/stunner/docs/examples/kurento-magic-mirror/README.md

 ### Scaling

-This demo uses the AI/ML based computer vision features built into Kubernetes to process media.
+This demo uses the AI/ML based computer vision features built into Kurento to process media.
 As such, it is fairly hard on the media server CPU.
 Thanks to STUNner, the media server pool can be simply (auto-)scaled with Kubernetes effortlessly.